DBarthe/strace/README.md

 strace
 ======

-This is a lighter version of the well-known syscall tracer.
+This is a lighweight version of the well-known syscall tracer.

-It runs under Linux at least with i386 and x86_64 processors.
+It runs under Linux on i386 and x86_64.

 Compilation
 ===========